Information About Covid-19 (新型コロナウイルス感染症情報)

 Things That Will Continue After April 2024

-The consultation center for people with fevers (the Iwate Healthcare Follow-up Center) and the Iwate Prefecture COVID-19 Vaccine Expert Consultation Line will be run as the Prefectural Residents’ Medical Consultation Center (weekdays 9AM-4PM) and the Iwate Fever Consultation Center (weekdays 4PM-9AM the next day, except for weekends and holidays.)
+The consultation center for people with fevers (the Iwate Healthcare Follow-up Center) and the Iwate Prefecture COVID-19 Vaccine Expert Consultation Line will be run as the Prefectural Residents’ Medical Consultation Center (weekdays 9AM-4PM) and the Iwate Fever Consultation Center (weekdays 4PM-9AM the next day, weekends/holidays, and new year's holiday.)

 About the Transmission Trends of Covid-19 etc. in Iwate and Oshu